Health Promotion Empowers People to Live Their Best Lives

 The information we need to make better choices for ourselves is certainly out there.
 But the challenge of wading through it all and trying to sift out sound advice from the endless stream of new diets and health fads can be a non-starter for many of us trying to make better-informed choices.

-The CDC’s National Health and Nutrition Examination Survey (NHANES) for 2015-16 and 2017-18 asked 9,700 people to rank their own diets based on their best understanding of proper health and nutrition.
+The reality of just how confused most of us are about nutrition comes starkly into focus when you ask people to assess their own eating habits.
+The CDC’s National Health and Nutrition Examination Survey (NHANES) for 2017-2020 asked thousands of people to rank their own diets based on their best understanding of proper health and nutrition.
 The findings were stunning – nearly 85% of survey participants missed the mark in assessing their own nutritional intake.
-And as you probably already guessed, the overwhelming majority of them believed the quality of their diets to be much better than they actually were.
+And as you probably already guessed, the overwhelming majority of them believed the quality of their diets to be much better than it actually was.

 This lack of nutritional literacy comes with severe consequences.
 CDC statistics show that 74% of adults in the US are overweight or obese.
 Ninety-six million are prediabetic.
 And a full 33% of deaths in America result from some sort of cardiovascular disease.
-Lifestyle and diet are a factor in every one of these startling statistics.
+Lifestyle and diet are factors in every one of these startling statistics.

 According to Dr. Snelling, part of the solution to this deadly dilemma lies in empowering people to make informed decisions about their own health.
 But that sort of empowerment requires more than just good advice about diet and exercise.